-Single parents overcome challenges
+Single parents help each other overcome challenges

 Single parents perform incredible feats of balancing, flexibility and time management every day — all with the goal of giving their children the best possible start in life.